The partition recovery process is a significant part of data recovery.

 Partitioning on DOS and Windows machines can improve disk efficiency.
 This is because the FAT system used by these operating systems automatically assigns cluster size based on the disk size: the larger the disk, the larger the cluster.

 Unfortunately, large clusters can result in a wasted disk space, called slack space.
 There is an entire sector of the software industry devoted to building utilities that allow hard disks to be partitioned.
-Unfortunately many of these utilities are used by enthusiastic but unskilled people which compounds the problem further.
+Unfortunately many of these utilities are used by enthusiastic but unskilled people which further compounds the problem.